yhilem/ai_kreuzberg/README.md

 #### OCR Configuration

+- `force_ocr`(default: `False`): Forces OCR processing even for searchable PDFs.
-- `language` (default: "eng"): Specifies the language model for Tesseract OCR.
-This affects text recognition accuracy for non-English documents.
+- `language` (default: `eng`): Specifies the language model for Tesseract OCR.
+This affects text recognition accuracy for documents in different languages.
 Examples:

-  - "eng" for English
+  - `eng` for English
-  - "deu" for German
+  - `deu` for German
-  - "fra" for French
+  - `eng+deu` for English and German

-Consult the [Tesseract documentation](https://tesseract-ocr.github.io/tessdoc/) for more information.
+  Notes: - the order of languages effect processing time, the first language is the primary language and the second language is the secondary language etc.

-- `psm` (Page Segmentation Mode, default: PSM.AUTO): Controls how Tesseract analyzes page layout.
+- `psm` (Page Segmentation Mode, default: `PSM.AUTO`): Controls how Tesseract analyzes page layout.
 In most cases you do not need to change this to a different value.

+Consult the [Tesseract documentation](https://tesseract-ocr.github.io/tessdoc/) for more information on both options.

-#### Performance Configuration
+#### Processing Configuration

 - `max_processes` (default: CPU count / 2): Maximum number of concurrent processes for Tesseract and Pandoc.

+  Notes:

-Higher values can lead to performance improvements, but may cause resource exhaustion and deadlocks (especially for tesseract).
+  - Higher values can lead to performance improvements when batch processing especially with OCR, but may cause resource exhaustion and deadlocks (especially for tesseract).

 ### Quick Start